 Once we have decided on a plan you will have the opportunity to review draft documents that have been carefully prepared and tailored to your circumstances.
 Following your opportunity to further discuss any matters, we will meet again to have your documents properly executed.
 During this process you may take all the time you need to further reflect on your options and ask additional questions.

 Cappelloni Law PC offers flat fee arrangements for estate plan packages that are competitively priced and depend on the complexity of the plan to be established, taking into account both personal and tax planning objectives.
 Trust administration services are provided on an hourly basis.

-Lauren Cappelloni distinguishes herself based on the depth of her knowledge of estate planning and trust administration, from the initial drafting stage through the administration of estates.
+Lauren Cappelloni distinguishes herself based on the depth of her knowledge of estate planning, probate and trust administration, from the initial drafting stage through the administration of estates.